IslaMurtazaev/shopboxo-magento-module/README.md

 ```
 Stores -> Configuration -> Appboxo Connector
 ```
-Please make sure that you have valide Appboxo Email and Appboxo Key which are required for generating token.
-After enter email and key provided by Appboxo team click on **Generate Token** button.
+Login to Magento admin panel and goto to Appboxo Connector page on configuration and click on **Generate Token** button.
 After success message click on **Copy Token** button and send that to Appboxo team using Email, Skype, Whatsapp or other source.

 ## Version

-0.0.1
+0.0.14

 ## Authors

-* **Irfan Ullah** - *Initial work* - [Irfanbh](https://github.com/Irfanbh)
+* **Irfan Ullah** - *Initial work* - [Irfan Ullah](https://github.com/Irfanbh)

 See also the list of [contributors](https://github.com/Appboxo/shopboxo-magento-module/contributors) who participated in this project.